-Fortunately, eating low-carb does NOT have to be complicated.
+Plus, eating low-carb doesn’t have to be complicated.

-Just base your diet around real foods that are low in carbs and you will lose weight and improve your health.
+Simply base your diet around real foods that are low in carbs to lose weight and improve your health.

-This is a list of 44 low-carb foods.
-Most of them are healthy, nutritious and incredibly delicious.
+Here are 44 low-carb foods, most of which are healthy, nutritious and incredibly delicious.

-However, keep in mind that some of these foods are high in fiber, so sometimes the digestible ("net") carb content is even lower.
+However, keep in mind that some of these foods are high in fiber, which may lower the digestible net carb content even further.

 Eggs are among the healthiest and most nutritious foods on the planet.